Aurora Hamm – Secretary-General

 Ten conferences later, she is ecstatic to be back in Berlin as Editor-in-(Mis)Chief of the BNA.

 Ana adores chocolate ice-cream and beautiful buildings, which may have influenced her decision to spend the past year doing Erasmus in Florence.
-She is determined to spread Spanish fiesta music wherever she goes, and has memorised a staggering number of song lyrics.
+She is determined to spread Spanish fiesta music wherever she goes and has memorized a staggering number of song lyrics.
 A self-appointed optimist, she always sees the glass half full (of beer, usually).